How to Write a Bar Business Plan

-How bars treat customers is an important consideration unique to selling liquor because who you can serve is regulated at the state and federal levels.
-Your plan for business operations should acquire include the licenses and permits required to serve alcohol in your state and how you will ensure that your staff follows guidelines for serving alcohol.
+How bars treat customers is an important consideration unique to selling liquor because who you can serve is regulated at the provincial and territorial levels.
+Your plan for business operations should include the licences and permits required to serve alcohol in your municipality and how you will ensure that your staff follows guidelines for serving alcohol.

 Small bar business models might see a staff of two bartenders standing in for every role from cash management to line-cook while larger spaces might have staff dedicated service and support staff.
 Balancing expectations for employees, management, customers, and planning to deliver consistent products and services is complex and doing that work in a business plan communicates that you’re poised to launch a successful bar.

 If you are seeking to secure funding, have already secured partial funding, or have a plan to fund your bar, pub, tavern, or club, it is crucial to include that information in your business plan.

 Whether you're going the route of a loan through the Canada Small Business Financing Program, a microloan, a line of credit, or any of the other many financing options available to those looking to fund a hospitality business, this is the section where you'll share with your audience how you'll be footing the bill of your bar dreams.

 And if you're still figuring that out — and using this business plan as part of your investor pitch — outline how you'll be using the funding, and provide detailed financial plans about the projections of profit and expenses of your business.